michelle-miller/conversation/services-information.md

 IBM Cloud has a network of global data centers that provide performance benefits to its cloud services.
 See [IBM Cloud global data centers ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://www.ibm.com/cloud/data-centers/){: new_window} for more details.

-{{site.data.keyword.cloud_notm}} is migrating from managing user access with Cloud Foundry to using token-based Identity and Access Management (IAM) authentication.
-IAM is being rolled out in different locations at different times.
+{{site.data.keyword.cloud_notm}} changed from managing user access with Cloud Foundry to using token-based Identity and Access Management (IAM) authentication.
+IAM was rolled out in different locations at different times.

 You can create {{site.data.keyword.conversationshort}} service instances that are hosted in the following data center locations: